jpvelez/restaurant_inspection_analysis/README.md

 ## Question

-This analysis tries to answer a simple question: do Chicago restaurants that the City's health inspection have a lower rating on Yelp?
+This analysis tries to answer a simple question: do Chicago restaurants that fail city health inspections have lower ratings on Yelp?

 ## Steps Taken
 Here are the steps taken to answer that question: